barchart/alerting-service-public/docs/content/sdk/lib.md

 * * *

 ### alertManager.getUser() :id=alertmanagergetuser
-> Returns the current user (according to the JWT token which is embedded
+> Returns the current user (according to the JWT which is embedded
 > in the request).

 **Kind**: instance method of [<code>AlertManager</code>](#AlertManager)